whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 rick MAYBE morty MAYBE (season (one || two || three) -four')
 ```

-### Term-OR operator
+### Term-OR Operator

 Term-OR operator (double pipe) essentially lets you specify “properly ranked” per-keyword synonyms at query time.

-Matching-wise, it just does regular boolean OR over several keywords, but ranking-wise (and unlike the regular OR operator), it does _not_ increment their in-query positions.
+Matching-wise, it just does regular boolean OR over several keywords, but ranking-wise (and unlike the regular OR operator), it does *not* increment their in-query positions.
 That keeps any positional ranking factors intact.

 Naturally, it only accepts individual keywords, you can not term-OR a keyword and a phrase or any other expression.
 Also, term-OR is currently not supported within phrase or proximity operators, though that is an interesting possibility.